Allergen Information

 Yes, whether you’re sipping from the tap or cracking a can, it’s gluten free.

-Why do your ingredients list barely, wheat and oats if the beers are gluten free?
+Why do your ingredients list barley, wheat and oats if the beers are gluten free?

 We’re required by law to list them as allergens, even though the gluten has been removed during the brewing process.